gsa-tts-archived/forms/documents/adr/0005-build-system.md

 ## Context

-The development phase of "10x Digital Access to Justice Platform" has started.
+The development phase of Forms Platform has started.
 The development effort will focus on building modular form system components.

 A method of structuring cohesive and well-encapsulated modules is required.
 Additionally, the module system should enable efficient builds and integrate with other goals, such as [generating dependency diagrams](./0002-generate-dependency-diagram.md).